 Early Kent records - of which there are not many - include its presence elsewhere as a weed of arable ground, Hanbury and Marshall (1899) including a reference to Nit-grass being sometimes plentiful in hopgardens.
 It also appears to have been a plant of marshy coastal ground.
 Charles Johnson in his publication The Grasses of Great Britain (1861) referred to it having been at Margate in a location so wet in winter that he had more than once passed over the site by boat.
-Gerard Smith also recorded it, probably between 1829 and 1833, at the 'Edges of the low marshy ground above the sea shore, mid-way in Eastwear-bay'10.
-Marshall (in the Victoria History of the County of Kent, 1908) regarded it as more plentiful in the Weald than elsewhere, probably as a result of his own finds at Staplehurst (1893) and Headcorn given in the Flora of Kent (1899).
+Gerard Smith also recorded it, probably between 1829 and 1833, at the 'Edges of the low marshy ground above the sea shore, mid-way in Eastwear-bay'11.

-8 This precedes what Hanbury and Marshall (1899) give as the first record, as being in William Hudson's Flora Anglica (1762), and also the date of 1690 given in Philp (2010) and elsewhere, which may derive from Ray's Synopsis Methodica Stirpium Britannicarum (1690), although this does not mention the Tunbridge Wells discovery.
+9 This precedes what Hanbury and Marshall (1899) give as the first record, as being in William Hudson's Flora Anglica (1762), and also the date of 1690 given in Philp (2010) and elsewhere, which may derive from Ray's Synopsis Methodica Stirpium Britannicarum (1690), although this does not mention the Tunbridge Wells discovery.

-9 Trist, P.J.O.
+Trist, P.J.O.
 (1986).
 The distribution, ecology, history and status of Gastridium ventricosum (Gouan) Schinz & Thell. in the British Isles.
 Watsonia (16): 43-54.